-48 Due to issues with sales tax forecasting, a 2016 update was completed but not incorporated into a full-fledged POF.
+56 Due to issues with sales tax forecasting, a 2016 update was completed but not incorporated into a full-fledged POF.
 Completion of the 2017 update was delayed to include the latest Senate Bill 1 Road Repair and Accountability Act and federal Transportation Infrastructure Financing and Innovation Act (TIFIA) loan terms.
 The most recent update, covering 2016-2017, was presented to the Board in September 2017.

-49 SANDAG also discovered in 2016 that its revenue forecasting model had a significant data aggregation error; however, an independent report confirmed that those errors did not affect the initial 2002 estimates for the TransNet Program.
+57 SANDAG also discovered in 2016 that its revenue forecasting model had a significant data aggregation error; however, an independent report confirmed that those errors did not affect the initial 2002 estimates for the TransNet Program.

-Further, consistent with the intent of the original POF, sales tax revenues under the TransNet Extension Ordinance allocated to the Major Corridors program were leveraged at a ratio of \$1.89 to \$1 generating more than \$2.9 billion in state and federal funding and providing collateral for bond financing.
+Ordinance allocated to the Major Corridors program were leveraged at a ratio of \$1.89 to \$1 generating more than \$2.9 billion in state and federal funding and providing collateral for bond financing.